cgswong/docker-logstash/README.md

 This container requires a dependent Elasticsearch container (alias **es**) that also registers itself within the same KV store, using the expected keys of:

-- `/es/host`: IPV4 address of Elasticsearch host
+- `/es/host`: IPV4 address of Elasticsearch host with subkey for port
-- `/es/port`: Elasticsearch port
 - `/es/cluster`: Elasticsearch cluster name

 We will wait until those keys present themselves, then use **confd** to update the Logstash configuration file `logstash.conf`, setting those values within the file, then starting Logstash.